Studying Abroad Tips

-After I arrived in South Korea I went to the nearest Daiso store almost every day.
-I was prepared to study abroad I wasn’t prepared to live on my own.
+After I arrived in South Korea I know that I needed to go to my nearest Daiso store it seemed like every day.
 Imagine you’re moving into a new apartment what are the products you will need to purchase; close hangers, a broom, shower slippers the list could go on.

 However, that’s not what I’m going to write about in this post.
-I want to write about your first week studying abroad.
+I want to write about the first week of studying abroad.
 So, what should you expect besides jet lag and culture shock?
 Here are five things you should expect your first week studying abroad.

 I mentioned before in my previous post that you will receive a welcome packet as part of the dormitory check-in process.
 I’m not sure about every Universities amenities, but part of my dorm room a small refrigerator was included.
 The only caveat is the fridge was empty.
 Your next inclination is to go to the nearest store and purchase groceries.

 Finding the nearest grocery store or Diaso is where getting lost comes into play.
 Part of the adventure of studying abroad is getting lost and discovering a nearby park, shopping mall or a laundromat.

 Don’t get me wrong I’m not suggesting that you don’t use Navar, Google or ask a local friend, always be prepared.
 What I’m suggesting is that street names, buses, and walking directions will all be unfamiliar and with that comes the possibility of getting lost.